-Learning Goals & Standards/Performance Indicators

-Learning Goals Standards

-1. Upon completion of this lesson N/A

-participants will be able to understand and

-describe milk processing steps.

-Resources and Materials

-☐ The Story of Milk: From the Cow to the Cup

-o The Story of Milk

-☐ Milk Made for You

-☐ Moving Milk Through the Dairy Plant

-☐ Southwest Southland Dairy Farmers- Milk at the Dairy

-☐ Visuals in the center

-☐ Student tour guides

-Announcement and Other Preliminaries

-1. Welcome visitors to the Ferguson Family Dairy, introduce self and what you do for the

-dairy, etc.
+Learning Goals & Standards/Performance Indicators Learning Goals Standards Upon completion of this lesson students will be able to understand and describe milk processing steps.
+AFNR AS.01.01.01.a, AS.01.01.02.a Identify the major uses of dairy cattle in the United States.
+AFNR FPP.01.01.01.a Trace the steps milk undergoes when it leaves the dairy.
+Resources and Materials The Story of Milk: From the Cow to the Cup The Story of Milk Milk Made for You Moving Milk Through the Dairy Plant Southwest Southland Dairy Farmers- Milk at the Dairy Visuals in the center Student tour guides Announcement and Other Preliminaries 1.
+Welcome students to the Ferguson Family Dairy, introduce self and what you do for the dairy, etc.